drew2310/IT-Labs/README.md

-# IT-Labs
-Portfolio of some IT labs I worked on.
+# A collection of hands-on IT Support labs that cover Active Directory and help desk ticketing.
+Still a work in progress!